 From biblical times, gardeners have reused food scraps in compost to nourish their plants.
 Compost is real plant food and greatly reduces food waste and the need for fertilizer!
 Just mix any leftover edibles about 1:1 with other compostables (leaves, yard waste, paper products, etc.).
 Chopping, frequent stirring, and moisture will help create “black gold” within a few weeks.

 Get involved: See our bulletin board for ways to be environmentally conscious!
-If you are interested in joining our Earth Care Team, please contact any Earth Care Team member.
+If you are interested in joining our Earth Care Team, we would love to hear from you.